Article

 By gaining an understanding of autism and learning disability, you can open up new possibilities for your organisation and new potential employees.

-There are many reported benefits of employing autistic people and people with a learning disability, such as: creating a wider, more diverse recruitment pool; reduced staff turnover; higher staff morale; increased productivity; and encouraging more creative and flexible ways of thinking and problem-solving.
+There are many reported benefits of employing autistic people and people with a learning disability, for example creating a wider, more diverse recruitment pool; reduced staff turnover; higher staff morale; increased productivity; and encouraging more creative and flexible ways of thinking and problem-solving.
 Further supporting data can be found in the Mencap Good for Business report.